 The British Defense Ministry is considering extending the in-service period for the Nimrod R1 signals-intelligence fleet by at least three months to cover use in a no-fly zone over Libya that the United Nations Security Council approved on March 17.
 The aircraft were to be phased out this month.
 The no-fly zone is designed to protect civilians and rebels from attacks by Libya’s own military.
 The no-fly zone is expected to include coalition forces, including U.S. fighters and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Nimrods, Rivet Joints, F-22s Eyed For Libya Operation".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Nimrods, Rivet Joints, F-22s Eyed For Libya Operation".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.